 - 1. First, student communicates specific difficulty directly to teacher - 2.
 Teacher meets with student to create action plan - 3.
 If difficulty persists, parents contact teacher or vice versa - 4.
 Teacher, parents, and possibly student meet to discuss and address issue - 5.
-If difficulty persists, parents and/or teacher may contact the Assistant Headmaster - 6.
-Assistant Headmaster facilitates conference with parents and teacher
+Other school personnel may be brought in to assist, such as Reading or Math